SIGNA

 Weekly individual sessions

-Each member will meet with their Communication Coach weekly, either in 2 50-minute sessions or 1 90-minute session, to work on individualized executive functioning and communication goals determined by the initial report.
+Each member will meet with their Communication Coach weekly, either in 2, 45-minute sessions or 1, 90-minute session, to work on individualized executive functioning and communication goals determined by the student's input, observation, and the initial SIGNA assessment.

 Peer Mentor check-ins